Atticus29/clark_bio_101/Essential_course_documents/README.md

 1. You are responsible for knowing the due dates of assignments.

-2. If you miss lab, you are responsible for obtaining copies of handouts from other students.
-Handouts will not be brought to class a second time for those students who missed class.

-3. You are responsible for knowing WHERE the lab is meeting on any particular day.
+3. You are responsible for attending each lab and lecture's Zoom session and/or covering all recorded material independently and submitting relevant course materials on time.

 4. You are responsible for knowing how you are doing in class.
 All points are cumulative.
-I'll often be collecting graded documents back after distributing them (quizzes, exams, etc.), so it may not be a bad idea to record your scores somewhere consistent to keep track.
+It may not be a bad idea to record your scores somewhere consistent to keep track.
 Instructors make grading mistakes, so it will benefit you to keep your own backup records.

-*As you might imagine, we instructors get a ton of emails containing questions that could easily be answered by looking at this document, the course schedule, or referring to announcements made online. **As a courtesy to me, please make sure that these information sources have been checked before you email me with logistical questions.
+**As you might imagine, we instructors get a ton of emails containing questions that could easily be answered by looking at this document, the course schedule, or referring to announcements made online. **As a courtesy to me, please make sure that these information sources have been checked before you email me with logistical questions.
 I reserve the right to reply with, "see syllabus" or "see announcements".**

 ### Course objectives